clmunozm/UdemySensor/README.md

 # Login bGames
-Once the sensor starts, it's necessary to log in using your bGames credentials
+Once the sensor starts, it's necessary to log in using your bGames credentials (For configuring the bGames cloud module, you can check the following repository: [bGames-dev-services]([https://docs.docker.com/get-docker/](https://github.com/BlendedGames-bGames/bGames-dev-services))

 # Get access token
 To obtain the access token from the browser cookies, once logged into Udemy: